Curious how I got into computers?

 I’ve seen SO many of my competitors go west (or south), and I’ve seen so many of them burn out.

-My brother worked for me for some time and for a while we were called the ”fabulous Baker brothers”.
+My brother worked for me for some time (about 10 years) when we first started and for a while we were called the ”fabulous Baker brothers”.

 AND hated computer CUSTOMERS.